 The meet has a limit of 65 Maine teams and 15 out-of-state teams.
 The only teams that have guaranteed entry are those who have attended every edition of the FOC.
 All other schools will be taken on a first-come, first-served basis.
 Coaches or athletic directors can enter their teams using the form at the link below.
 The form will become active at 7:00 AM on Tuesday, June 6.

-TEAM ENTRY IS NOW CLOSED FOR MAINE SCHOOLS – STILL ACCEPTING OUT OF STATE ENTRIES
+TEAM ENTRY IS NOW CLOSED FOR MAINE AND OUT OF STATE SCHOOLS

 Step 2 – Submission of Rosters – Deadline September 5, 2017 @ 10 PM